 ECM is not one-dimensional.
 It is not just offering a training program on managing change, nor is it just hardwiring readiness assessments into your standard project methodology.
 It is not just a culture that embraces change.

-Enterprise Change Management requires a holistic perspective of what it will really take to change the way your organization anticipates, implements, and succeeds with change.
+Enterprise Change Management requires a holistic perspective of what it really takes to change the way your organization anticipates, implements and succeeds with change.

-There are numerous processes for managing the people side of change.
-While your organization can be successful using any one of these, it is beneficial to have the entire organization using a common approach.
-Regardless of the approach, an effective ECM change management process should:
+Many processes exist for managing the people side of change.
+While your organization can be successful using any one of them, it's beneficial for the entire organization use a common approach.
+Regardless of the approach, an effective Enterprise Change Management process should:

-- Be initiated when a new project or change is introduced, not well into the project lifecycle or during the implementation phase
+Initiate when a new project or change is introduced, and not well into the project lifecycle or during the implementation phase

-- Be integrated into project management activities and treated as a unified front for deploying change, rather than just an add-on
+Integrate with project management activities and present as a unified front for deploying change, rather than being an add-on

 Change management skills are evident in all parts of the organization.
-While individuals can often apply change management (as a tool to make a project more successful), ECM requires that change management competencies permeate all levels of the organization.
-While each organization is different, in general, the following groups need to understand what change management is and why it is important, as well as understand and develop their own competencies to effectively engage in change:
+While individuals can often apply change management (as a tool to make a project more successful), ECM requires change management competencies to permeate all levels of the organization.
+Although organizations differ, the following groups generally need to understand what change management is, know why it's important, and be able to develop their own competencies to effectively engage in change:

-When an organization builds change capability, the individuals in that organization consider “effectively managing change” as one of their job responsibilities.
+When an organization builds change capability, the individuals in that organization consider “effectively managing change” to be one of their job responsibilities.
 They understand their unique role and fulfill it when changes happen.